stefanogali/nsc-lander/README.md

 ## Getting Started

-First, clone the repo
+First, clone or fork the repo

 ```bash
 https://github.com/stefanogali/nsc-lander.git
 ```

-then install the dependencies with
+then navigate to your folder and install the dependencies with

 ```bash
 npm install